This Broccolini Sausage Pasta is made with sausage, broccoli rabe, garlic, diced tomato, orecchiette pasta, olive oil and red pepper flakes.

 Instructions

-- Start by blanching the broccoli rabe in a deep pan of boiling water.
+- Start by blanching the broccoli rabe in a large pot of boiling water.
 Put the broccoli rabe in for 2 minutes and take it out.
 When you are done, use tongs to take the broccoli rabe out and set aside.
-Do not strain the water as we will be cooking the pasta inside the same pot of water!
+Do not strain the water as we will be cooking the pasta inside the same pot of water.

 - Take the sausage out of the casing and then cutting the sausage into bite sized pieces.
-In a large pan, place 1 tablespoon of olive oil and 1 tablespoon of minced garlic.
+In a large pan, add the olive oil and garlic.
 Wait until the garlic browns and then add the sausage.
 Cook the sausage for 8 minutes, stirring occasionally.

 - Pour in the diced tomatoes.
-Stir for 4 minutes and place the blanched broccoli rabe into the sausage mixture.
+Cook for 4 minutes and add the blanched broccoli rabe into the sausage mixture.
 Add salt, pepper and red pepper flakes to your liking.
-Stir everything until the sausage is cooked, about an extra 10 minutes.
-The sausage will be ready when the outside of the sausages are a deep golden brown and the inside is pale but with no sign of pink or blood.
+Keep simmering until the sausage is cooked through, about an extra 10 minutes.
+The sausage will be ready when the outside of the sausages are a deep golden brown and the inside is pale but with no sign of pink.

-- Cook the pasta in the same broccoli rabe water and put the pasta back into the pot according to package instructions.
-When both the sausage mixture and pasta are done, combine and enjoy!
+- Cook the pasta in the same broccoli rabe water according to package instructions.
+When both the sausage mixture and pasta are done, combine and enjoy.
 Top with parmesan cheese and red pepper flakes to your liking.

 Notes